karstenw/geosLib/README.md

 This started as weekend hack and the code still looks like it but for now it can convert most of the geoPaint files it encounters.

 The geoPaint files must be in CBM CVT format to be converted.

-The results were mixed.
-Images looked either as BW or color right.
-Seldom both.
-So the converter now creates both versions.

 The speed is now acceptable.
 It has been at 1.5s for 1 document.
 Now it converts 75 documents in under 15s.